JexanJoel/Devtrace-AI/README.md

 <details>
 <summary><b>Is DevTrace AI free to use?</b></summary>
 <br/>
 Yes — fully open source under MIT.
-Groq API and Supabase both have generous free tiers, so you can self-host at zero cost.
+Groq, Supabase, and PowerSync all have generous free tiers, so you can self-host at zero cost.
 </details>

 <details>